rich1jake2/ComputationalPhysics/README.md

 # ComputationalPhysics
-Homework assignments and Independents activities related to computational physics
+Homework assignments and Independent activities related to computational physics